 - Would you rather go back to work in the office or keep working remotely?

-- Has anyone already accidentally showed up behind your back during an important virtual meeting and if yes what happened?
+- Has anyone already accidentally shown up behind your back during an important virtual meeting, and if yes, what happened?

 - What are the top three things that make you happy while working from home?

 - How has your job changed since going virtual?

 - If it’s possible, can we see some photos of what is on your desk right now at this very moment in time?

 - How do you use the commute time gained since working from home?